 Note that the decomposition can also be done using Theorems 10.2.9 and 10.2.12 in \cite{goodman2009symmetry}.
 Nevertheless, using the above equation:

-where one has to calculate the irrep decomposition of the fusion of the two orthogonal irreps in the last bracket using the fusion rules.
-This is hard to sensibly do in the general case but can be done on a case-by-case basis.
-If one knows the proper irrep decomposition on the right hand side of the above equation one can use Schur's lemma to calculate the general commutant element $\hat{\rho}$ and proceed with the recipe.
+where one has to calculate the irrep decomposition of the fusion of the two orthogonal irreps in the last parentheses using the fusion rules.
+This is hard to do sensibly in the general case, but can be done on a case-by-case basis.
+If one knows the proper irrep decomposition on the right-hand side of the above equation, one can use Schur's lemma to calculate the general commutant element $\hat{\rho}$ and proceed with the recipe.

-In the following the cases for small $n$ and $m$ are discussed.
+In the following, the cases for small $n$ and $m$ are discussed.
 Note that because of the flip invariance of Brauer states, it is enough to consider the $n\leq m$ cases.